 Godin 5th Avenue CW Kingpin II

 This single-cutaway archtop electric guitar is a piece of art.
 The Kingpin II is modeled after the guitar players of the 1950's.
 It has been improved with modern-day sensibilities for the perfect every day instrument.
 While this guitar may seem tailored to country or rockabilly, it holds its own within multiple different genres.
+This is why it gets my pick as the best archtop guitar under $1000.

 This guitar is unlike anything we have had on the list thus far, with classic F-holes in the body, a floating pickguard and a polished body.
 This guitar has it a timeless look.
 It’s made with a Canadian Wild Cherry body, maple neck and a rosewood fret board.
 As an acoustic, its tone is loud and resonant.
 As an electric, it’s easy to play and the P-90s pickups make it sing.